 Climate & Geography

-Active adults looking for a great four-season climate will love what Connecticut has to offer.
-The state has a humid continental climate with summers averaging in the mid 80s and winters in the mid 30’s.
+Active adults looking for a great four-season climate will enjoy what Connecticut has to offer.
+Connecticut has a humid continental climate with summers averaging in the mid 80s and winters in the mid 30's.
 Most of Connecticut sees an even pattern of precipitation over 12 months with both rain and snow.
 The state also averages 56% of days with sunshine, which is higher than the national average.

-Connecticut is made up of everything from small rural towns to larger bustling cities.
-There are 169 incorporated towns in Connecticut.
+With approximately 3.5 million people, this state borders Rhode Island, Massachusetts, New York, and Long Island Sound which leads to the Atlantic Ocean.
+There are 169 incorporated towns in Connecticut so you can find everything from a small rural town to a large bustling city.
 The state capital is Hartford and is also the state's third largest city.
-Most of the state's active adult communities are located in the Hartford area.
-The Connecticut River is the longest river in the New England area.
-This river spans 410 miles starting at the U.S. Canadian border and discharging at Long Island Sound.
+Most of the state's retirement communities are in the Hartford area, an ideal location for those who prefer an urban lifestyle.
+The Connecticut River is the longest river in the New England area and spans 410 miles starting at the U.S. Canadian border and discharging at Long Island Sound.

 Recreation, Culture & Entertainment